Okta Inc. (OKTA) Shares Down Despite Recent Market Volatility

-Okta Inc. (NASDAQ: OKTA)’s stock price has decreased by -1.64 compared to its previous closing price of 85.55.
-Despite this, the company has seen a gain of 17.46% in its stock price over the last five trading days.
+Okta Inc. (NASDAQ: OKTA)’s stock price has decreased by -2.69 compared to its previous closing price of 85.96.
+However, the company has seen a 3.39% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/02/23 that Okta Is on Safer Ground Now

 Is It Worth Investing in Okta Inc. (NASDAQ: OKTA) Right Now?